 Drug-related Criminal Activity: Illegal use or personal use of a controlled substance, and the illegal manufacture, sale, distribution, use or possession with intent to manufacture, sell, distribute or use, of a controlled substance.
+As defined in Section 102 of the Controlled Substances Act (21 U.S.C.
+802)

 Drug trafficking: The illegal manufacture, sale, or distribution, or the possession with intent to manufacture, sell, or distribute, a controlled substance.
+As defined in Section 102 of the Controlled Substances Act (21 J.S.C.
+802)